 Over the summer, your first taste of high school band should be your mentor or section leader contacting you.
 This is imperative, seeing as they will guide you through the summer, telling you all about band, what to do, and how to practice throughout the summer.
 If you are not in town during summer, make sure that you are proactive and that you are staying in touch with your section leaders and mentors- this will allow you to be kept in the loop with what is happening with all of the other band students and members in your section.
 However, if no one has contacted you by the end of June, contact one of the band directors.

-Band camp is an all day event and is divided into 3 parts.
+Band camp is an all-day event that takes place the entire week before school begins.
+Each day is divided into 3 parts.
 The first part is the morning, where your section will rehearse indoors with a teacher specific to your instruments.
 Next, we all come together to the field, where we learn marching basics.
 On this day, you will learn the marching basics and you should get a head start to learning everything that you need to know for the rest of the year.
 In the middle of the marching block, there is a lunch break.
 Lunch is provided on the days that every student is there.
 After finishing lunch, we then go back down to the field to finish marching.
 Finally, everyone goes back down to the school quad, where we all rehearse the field show music for the upcoming season.

 Band Camp happens during some of the hottest days of the year.
 Not only is it hot in general, but once you go up to the field, the temperature is way higher.
 In order to prepare note the following information: